 ⇒ Why You Have to Play the Search Engine Game

 Google is not a person.
-It doesn’t read every website and subjectively decide which one is good and which one isn’t.
+It doesn’t read every website and subjectively decides which one is good and which one isn’t.
 Instead, Google uses an algorithm that searches for certain keywords and related phrases.
-From these, Google (a computer) determines the purpose of your website.
-Remember that old programmer’s saying “garbage in-garbage out”?
+From there, Google (a computer) determines the purpose of your website.
+Remember that old programmer’s saying “garbage in garbage out”?
 Well, “garbage” writing, unfortunately, produces “garbage” results.
 Each website should be supported with original, engaging content designed to be informative.
 If it is properly categorized, sourced, and follows formatting rules, it can push you to the top of the search results.